Tony Nese: Various feuds (2019–2021)

-All Elite Wrestling (2021–Present)
+All Elite Wrestling / Ring of Honor (2021–present)

 On the October 23 episode of AEW Dynamite, Nese was shown seated in the crowd during the show with commentators hyping him as "one of the hottest free agents in pro wrestling".
 Nese made his AEW debut on the November 3rd episode of AEW Dark in a winning effort against Fuego Del Sol.
 On December 3, it was announced that Nese had officially signed with AEW.
 That same night, he unsuccessfully challenged Sammy Guevara for the AEW TNT Championship on AEW Rampage.
 In the summer of 2022, Nese formed a tag team with Josh Woods, and the duo would acquire the services of Mark Sterling as their manager and on-screen attorney.
 On the August 5 edition of Rampage, Nese & Woods unsuccessfully challenged Swerve in our Glory (Keith Lee & Swerve Strickland) for the AEW World Tag Team Championship.
 On the October 7 edition of Rampage, Nese & Woods defeated The Varsity Blonds (Brian Pillman Jr. & Griff Garrison), and after the match, Sterling revealed he had "trademarked" the term Varsity as it relates to professional wrestling, and that Woods & Nese would be known as The Varsity Athletes going forward.

+In August 2025, it was reported that Nese had been working in a backstage role in AEW as a coach.